 Potential Pitfalls — What Could Reduce or Eliminate Your Supplement

 Your FERS supplement can disappear more easily than many retirees realize.
 If you retire under a deferred or postponed benefit instead of an immediate, unreduced pension, you generally won’t qualify for the supplement at all.
 Even if you do qualify, the payment may shrink if you earn too much income after retiring.
-Wages and self-employment earnings count toward an annual limit, and anything you earn above that limit reduces the supplement — in some cases wiping it out completely.
+Wages and self-employment earnings count toward the annual limit, and anything you earn above that limit reduces the supplement — in some cases wiping it out completely.

 The supplement also ends automatically once you turn 62 or become eligible for Social Security, even if you decide not to claim Social Security right away.